Sailadhar Baruah: Death

 On 1 January 2010, Baruah was admitted at International Hospital.
 He was suffering from diabetes and heart ailments.
 On 10 January 2010, at 2:30pm he died while in the hospital.
 Chief Minister of Assam Tarun Gogoi condoled Baruah's death saying his death created a void in the State's cultural and entertainment arena.
 The All Guwahati Students’ Union has also mourned the death of Baruah and paid their last respect visiting his residence.
 His body was taken to his Panbazar office (Baruah Medicos), Assam Institute of Mass Communication and Media Research, Uzanbazar, and Ravindra Bhavan and then the last rites were performed at Navagraha crematorium on 11 January 2010.

+Sailadhar Baruah Film Awards

+The Sailadhar Baruah Film Awards were established in 2010 by the Sailadhar Baruah Trust to recognize achievements in cinema from the Northeastern region of India.
+The awards are presented annually across various categories.